 The SRS airbag warning light system monitors the airbag sensor assembly, inflators, warning light, interconnecting wiring and power sources.
+(For details, see "Service reminder indicators and warning buzzers" in Chapter 1-5.)

 The SRS airbag system is designed to activate in response to a severe frontal impact within the shaded area between the arrows in the illustration.